-The current scientific consensus is that the risk of HIV transmission from a person living with HIV, who is on antiretroviral therapy and has achieved an undetectable viral load in their blood for at least six months is negligible to non-existent.
-UVL 101: Undetectable = Safe provides more information.
+The current scientific consensus is that there is no risk of HIV transmission from a person living with HIV who is on antiretroviral therapy and has achieved an undetectable viral load for at least six months.
+Learn more in UVL 101: Undetectable = Safe.

-Charlie’s previous story involves negotiating safe sex with a PrEP user: He told me he’s on PrEP and wanted raw sex, here’s what I said.
-His next story involves his first sexual experience after choosing PrEP: I’ve just started PrEP, here’s how my first hook up went
+Charlie’s previous story involves negotiating safe sex with a PrEP user: He told me he’s on PrEP and wanted raw sex.
+Here’s what I said.

-If you’d like to know more about many of the topics raised in this story, check out the following articles:
+To discover more about the topics raised in this story, check out the following articles:

 - Five reasons to jump right in, regardless of his HIV status